-U.S. Embassy Kathmandu accepts payments for consular services by cash, either in U.S. dollars or Nepal rupees, or by most credit cards.
+U.S. Embassy Kathmandu accepts payments for consular services by cash, either in U.S. dollars or Nepali rupees, or by most U.S. credit cards.
 Payments are only accepted at the U.S. Embassy Kathmandu’s Consular Section and should not be paid to a third party.

-Prospective adoptive parents should also be aware that high levels of visa fraud in Nepal include fabricated documents and genuine documents fraudulently obtained.
-As a result, the U.S. Embassy in Kathmandu must carefully investigate all orphan visa cases to determine whether the child meets the definition of orphan under U.S. immigration law.
+Prospective adoptive parents should also be aware that instances of visa fraud exist in Nepal including fabricated documents and genuine documents that are fraudulently obtained.
+As a result, the U.S. Embassy in Kathmandu must carefully investigate all orphan visa documents to determine whether the child meets the definition of orphan under U.S. immigration law.
 The need for investigations may result in delays in the visa process.
 Cases deemed not clearly approvable by the U.S. Embassy in Kathmandu will be referred to the USCIS office in New Delhi, India for review.

 Since there are no direct flights to the U.S. from Nepal, the U.S. Embassy recommends that adoptive parents confirm with the countries they plan to transit enroute to the U.S. regarding that country’s transit visa requirements, if any, for their Nepali child.
-Because your child will travel to the U.S. on a Nepali travel document (not a Nepali passport), visa requirements may vary from those of U.S. citizens.
+Since your child will travel to the United States on a Nepali travel document (not a Nepali passport), visa requirements may vary from those of U.S. citizens.

 Child Citizenship Act

 For adoptions finalized abroad prior to the child’s admission into the United States: An adopted child residing in the United States in the legal and physical custody of the U.S. citizen parent pursuant to a lawful admission for permanent residence generally will acquire U.S. citizenship automatically upon admission into the United States if the child otherwise meets the requirements of the Child Citizenship Act of 2000, including that the child is under the age of eighteen.